JStevens127/CodeTidyup/README.md

 ## Why I Built This

 As a software engineer who is also growing an audience, you may periodically share code snippets on Twitter, Reddit, or elsewhere.
 I found doing so to be quite tedious.
-Existing tools, like [ray.so](https://ray.so), allow you to add a cool gradient behind your code, but don't help when it comes to formatting the code itself.
+Existing tools, like [ray.so](https://ray.so), allow you to add a cool background behind your code, but don't help when it comes to formatting the code itself.

 CodeTidyup is the first code sharing tool that includes a customizable, automatic code formatter.
 It also includes helpful code sharing features such as layouts (e.g. before and after), backgrounds, and more.
 Give it a try the next time you want to share a code snippet online.